IgorPidik/lets-go-ham/README.md

 ## Improvements to be done
 * More preprocessing: e.g. regex for special characters, replace phone numbers with special tag, replace long numbers with a tag, replace prices with a special tag, etc..
+* In the data analysis it may be worthwhile to look at combinations of features and also n-grams
 * Try out more pipeline permuations
 * More/better custom features
 * Gridsearch on a wider parameter space